 Connectivity is extensive, although it’s strictly a digital affair here.
 There are separate HDMI outputs for audio and video, a coaxial output plus Bluetooth and dual-band Wi-Fi to boot.
 There’s also support for high-res music playback and an extensive range of both video and audio formats, including SACD.

 This deck only has support for HDR10 and comes with plenty of apps in Amazon Prime, Netflix, YouTube and numerous catch-up services.

 Images are astoundingly sharp, with no undue artefacts or distractions and colour rendering is supremely accurate.
 The UBP-X800 does an equally great job with standard Blu-rays too, and sounds superb with music.
 All in all, a bit of a bargain then, for film and music lovers alike.

-A cracking 4K disc spinner that’s a steal for under £200
+A 4K player that’s a steal for under £200

 - Excellent picture performance

 - Noisy in operation